GrafiteInc/Docs/docs/utilities/forms.md

 ##### ModelForm
 The full rendered fields and script injections with a model bound to the actions.

+##### ModalForm
+The full rendered fields and script injections inside a Bootstrap based modal.
+They do require a `triggerContent` and `triggerClass` which are the content and class for the button which opens the Modal.

 ##### LivewireForm
 Livewire form is more basic, ignoring buttons, allowing for `public $onKeydown` as well as the ease of passing the Component `$data` into the form via the `make()` method.
 If you wish to use the whole form notion, then set the `$method` to whatever you wish, by default its set to *submit*.